Unique Adventure Tours Frequently Asked Questions:

-Our vehicles are roomy and can easily carry a large suitcase per person booked, plus 1 day bag with you in the main seating area.
-If you need to store excess luggage during our tour we don’t have facilities for this, but both Glasgow and Edinburgh airport have a chargeable left luggage service.
+Our vehicles are roomy and can easily carry a large suitcase per person booked, plus 1-day bag with you in the main seating area.
+If you need to store excess luggage during our tour we don’t have facilities for this, but both Glasgow and Edinburgh airport has a chargeable left luggage service.

 What should I pack?

-Scotland gets a good amount of rainfall, that’s why our landscape is so verdant! plus there are some items that you shouldn’t forget.
-Here’s some ideas for packing.
+Scotland gets a good amount of rainfall, that’s why our landscape is so verdant!
+Plus there are some items that you shouldn’t forget.
+Here are some ideas for packing.